drubb/docker-drupal-lamp53/README.md

 * Build your docker image, using a suitable tag: docker build -t myuser/myproject .
 * Run your container

 Running the container requires that you map some ports from container to host, and mount the folders for web root and mysql data.
-This is looking a little bit ugly, so myabe you should hide the command inside a shell script:
+This is looking a little bit ugly, so maybe you should hide the command inside a shell script:

     docker run -ti -h docker \
                -v "$PWD/www":/var/www \